 The Expressbake is a small bread machine that can produce a 2-pound cube-shaped bread.
-The 12 preprogrammed settings make it ridiculously simple to make different breads.
+The 12 pre-programmed settings make it ridiculously simple to make different loaves of bread.
 All you need are the ingredients, put them into the pan, and choose the right setting.
 There is a large viewing window to help you check on what you are baking.
-It has a small footprint that makes it ideal for people who may have small countertops in their kitchen.
+In addition, it has a small footprint that makes it ideal for people who may have small countertops in their kitchen.

 The user interface is intuitive.
 Unfortunately, the LCD screen is small and in grayscale.
 A blue backlight would be nice.

 The Expressbake is a good option for people who may not have the luxury of space in their kitchens.
-It is efficient enough in the making of delicious breads for a small- to medium- sized household.
+It is efficient enough to make delicious loaves of bread for a small- to medium-sized household.

 7. Panasonic SD-YD250 Automatic Bread Maker

-The Panasonic SD-YD250 is an automatic bread maker that provides enough options for beginner home bakers to make breads that can wow their families and friends.
-The appliance has a fun design that offers a welcome respite from stainless steel appliances.
+The Panasonic SD-YD250 is an automatic bread maker that provides enough options for beginner home bakers to make bread that can wow their families and friends.
+In addition, the appliance has a fun design that offers a welcome respite from stainless steel appliances.

-As a single-paddle device, you can expect the Panasonic SD-YD250 to make odd-looking, tall breads.
+As a single-paddle device, you can expect the Panasonic SD-YD250 to make odd-looking, tall pieces of bread.
 You might also find the preset programs to be less than what other products offer.

 However, this bread maker remains a popular choice among modern home bakers.
-It is easy to operate and gives them the chance to make amazing breads in an effortless manner.
+It is easy to operate and gives them the chance to make amazing loaves of bread effortlessly.

 8. Sunbeam Programmable Bread Maker

 Sunbeam’s Programmable Bread Maker is a good choice for novice home bakers.
-It offers enough versatility to create fabulous breads that the whole family can enjoy.
+It offers enough versatility to create fabulous pieces of bread that the whole family can enjoy.

-The Sunbeam comes with a modest number of preprogrammed settings to make common breads.
-However, if you are on a gluten-free diet, then this device is not the one to buy.
-Other than that, you should be able to find its programs useful in the making of your favorite breads.
-Make a classic white, French, whole wheat, sandwich, jams, or even cakes.
+The Sunbeam comes with a modest number of preprogrammed settings to make common loaves of bread.
+However, if you are on a gluten-free diet, this device is not the one to buy.
+Other than that, you should be able to find its programs useful in the making of your favorite slices of bread.
+For example, make a classic white, French, whole wheat, sandwich, jams, or even cakes.
 Navigating the different settings is also easy as the buttons have a simple layout.

 Unfortunately, this bread maker does not offer programming options.
-It does give you the ability to determine the level of shade that goes into the crust.
+However, it does give you the ability to determine the level of shade that goes into the crust.

-Budget-conscious and beginner home bakers will find the Sunbeam to offer them with the right combination of functionality and portability.
-It is not the best on the market.
+Budget-conscious and beginner home bakers will find the Sunbeam to offer them the right combination of functionality and portability.
+Unfortunately, it is not the best on the market.
 However, it has enough appeal to make it a mainstay in anybody’s kitchen.

 9. Cuisinart CBK-200 Convection Bread Maker

 The Cuisinart CBK-200 makes fresh bread that has the characteristics of convection oven-baked goods.
-The breads you make have a crispier exterior and a more luscious interior.
+The bread you make has a crispier exterior and a more luscious interior.
 It is the kind of bread that you will never be ashamed of sharing with your guests.

-One of the most remarkable things about the CBK-200 is its ability to make low-carb breads.
+One of the most remarkable things about the CBK-200 is its ability to make low-carb pieces of bread.
 This is perfect for people who are very cautious about their carbohydrate intake.
 It also makes the baking of gluten-free baked goods a breeze.
-A simple press of a button is all it takes to come up with these amazing breads.
-Keeping track of your baking is also easy with the audible alerts.
+A simple press of a button is all it takes to come up with these amazing loaves of bread.
+Keeping track of your baking is also easy with audible alerts.
 You’ll never miss adding your favorite ingredients to your bread.

-The device tends to bake breads a little longer than other brands.
+The device tends to bake slices of bread a little longer than other brands.
 There is also an issue with the consistency of its crusting.

 10. Zojirushi BB-HAC10 Home Bakery Programmable Mini Bread Maker

-One thing you should know about the Mini Bread Maker is that it does not have a setting for gluten-free courses.
-It does offer you access to French, dough, jam, and cake courses, among others.
+You should know about the Mini Bread Maker because it does not have a setting for gluten-free courses.
+However, it does offer you access to French, dough, jam, and cake courses, among others.

 If you love the reliability and solid construction of Zojirushi products, you will also like the BB-HAC10 Mini Bread Maker.
-It is a small home’s trustworthy companion for making excellent breads.
+It is a small home’s trustworthy companion for making excellent loaves of bread.

 II.
 Best Bread Machines for Home Bakers Buyer’s Guide

-Traditional breads have a rectangular shape.
-However, the majority of bread machines produce square- or cube- shaped breads.
+Traditional bread has a rectangular shape.
+However, the majority of bread machines produce square- or cube-shaped loaves of bread.
 This is not surprising, given the design of most bread machines.

 Many of these small kitchen appliances only use one paddle for kneading the dough.
 This requires a design that is deeper than it is wide to accommodate the length of the paddle.
 What you get is an odd-looking, tall bread.

-Machines that have a pair of paddles can produce a more rectangular shape of bread that we are all familiar with.
+Machines with a pair of paddles can produce a more rectangular shape of bread that we are all familiar with.

-The paddle initiates the process of making bread by mixing the different ingredients together.
+The paddle initiates the process of making bread by mixing the different ingredients.
 This creates a dough with uniform consistency.

-One characteristic of breads made with this small kitchen appliance is that they tend to have a hole or two in them.
-Most machines do not allow you to remove the paddle before baking the dough.
+One characteristic of pieces of bread made with this small kitchen appliance is that they tend to have a hole or two in them.
+This is because most machines do not allow you to remove the paddle before baking the dough.
 This leaves the paddle in the dough during baking, creating a hole or two when you finally remove it.

 There are also bread machines that have removable or collapsible paddles.
 The machine lets you know when it’s time to collapse and remove the paddle right after kneading.
 You can then resume with the rising and baking of the bread.

 It is important to check the overall construction of the bread maker.
-Check the materials used in its construction.
+First, check the materials used in its construction.
 Stainless steel is both strong and very resistant to staining and rusting.
 Plastic is also strong and lightweight, although you might have to address a few concerns.

 If anything, it is the motor that you should assess.
 This component is what powers the kneading function of the machine.
 Most brands provide excellent warranties for their motors.
-You might want to check that out.
+So you might want to check that out.

 You will also need to determine the size of the bread you want to make.
-Some machines make a 1-pound bread, perfect for one- or two- person households.
-If you have a family who cannot last a day without having a sandwich or two, then you should pick a 2-pounder or even one that can make 3 pounds.
+Some machines make a 1-pound bread, perfect for one- or two-person households.
+However, if you have a family who cannot last a day without a sandwich or two, you should pick a 2-pounder or even one that can make 3 pounds.

-Different breads require different ingredients, kneading processes, rising periods, and baking times.
+Different breeds require different ingredients, kneading processes, rising periods, and baking times.
 These differences require different settings from your bread machine.
-For example, making a pasta dough or a cake dough is quite different from making a traditional white bread dough.
-A machine with pre-programmed settings is ideal.
+For example, making pasta dough or cake dough is quite different from making traditional white bread dough.
+Therefore, a machine with pre-programmed settings is ideal.
 It can take the hassle of figuring out the correct kneading, rising, and baking processes off your shoulders.

 Take your time in assessing the different settings that the machine has.
-If you are into gluten-free breads, then you will have to make sure that the bread machine you buy has this setting.
+If you are into gluten-free loaves of bread, you will have to make sure that the bread machine you buy has this setting.
 There are also bread machines that allow you to control the browning of the crust.